jdettelback/social-network-api/README.md

 Since this website is not deployed, a walkthrough using Insomnia is linked below.
 The walkthrough demonstrates the GET routes for all users, an individual user, a POST route for adding a user, a PUT route for changing a user's information and a DELETE route for removing a user.

 It also demonstrates adding and deleting a Friend for the user.
+When a Friend is added, the user and the Friend are linked so they reciprocally show up as a Friend to each other.

 Th video also shows the GET routes for all thoughts, the GET route for an individual thought, a POST route for adding a thought, a PUT route for changing a thought and a DELETE route for removing a thought.